Safe In-Context Reinforcement Learning: Acknowledgments

 \section{Acknowledgments}

-This work is supported in part by the US National Science Foundation under the awards III-2128019, SLES-2331904, CAREER-2442098, and CCF-1942836, the Commonwealth Cyber Initiative's Central Virginia Node under the award VV-1Q26-001, and an Nvidia academic grant program award.
+This work is supported in part by the US National Science Foundation under the awards CCF-1942836, III-2128019, SLES-2331904, and CAREER-2442098, the Commonwealth Cyber Initiative's Central Virginia Node under the award VV-1Q26-001, a Cisco Faculty Research Award, and an Nvidia academic grant program award.